FREQUENTLY ASKED QUESTIONS

 Boise, ID 83702

-To donate to the STEM Action Center Foundation click on the Donate to Foundation button or send a check to:
+To donate to the STEM Action Center Foundation, a 501(c)(3) non-profit, click on the Donate to Foundation button or send a check to:

 Idaho STEM Action Center Foundation